henryoman/pump-kit/REVIEW_NOTES.md

 ## Overview
 - Pump Kit exposes a high-level TypeScript SDK built on Solana Kit 4.0, with generated clients for the Pump bonding curve and AMM programs plus recipe-style wrappers (`src/index.ts`).
-- Core swap flows (`buyWithSlippage`/`sellWithSlippage`) are mostly wired, but liquidity, AMM, and transaction utilities remain stubs while still exported.
+- Core swap flows (`buyWithSlippage`/`sellWithSlippage`) are wired, the SDK adds high-level conveniences (`createAndBuy`, wrap helpers, event manager) and AMM-backed liquidity functions.
-- Latest Solana Kit v4.0.0 release (2025-10-08) renames the upstream repo to `anza-xyz/kit` and brings signing/rpc API shifts that the unfinished transaction helpers will need to respect.
+- Latest Solana Kit v4.0.0 release (2025-10-08) renames the upstream repo to `anza-xyz/kit` and brings signing/rpc API shifts to stay aware of while finishing the remaining surfaces.

 ## Critical Issues
 - ✅ **Resolved** — Buy/sell builders now derive the fee config PDA explicitly (`feeConfigPda()` in `src/pda/pump.ts`) and pass it through `src/clients/pump.ts`.
 - ✅ **Resolved** — `creatorVaultPda` now receives the actual creator address.
 Callers can supply `bondingCurveCreator`; otherwise the client fetches the bonding-curve account via the configured RPC.

-- Liquidity and transaction utilities remain intentionally hidden from the public surface; keep them internal until AMM support ships (`src/liquidity.ts`, `src/utils/transaction.ts`).
-- The liquidity example now communicates its WIP status (`examples/liquidity.ts`).
-Revisit once AMM builders are validated.
-- The AMM client wrappers remain TODO-heavy (`src/clients/amm.ts`).
-No public exports reference them after the latest cleanup.
-- `WSOL` constant in `src/liquidity.ts:9` is still unused; wire it into the eventual implementation or drop it when AMM support arrives.
+- Liquidity helpers rely on the AMM client (`src/clients/amm.ts`) to derive pool PDAs and user ATAs; callers can specify `poolAddress` or `poolCreator` when they need to target specific pools.- Transaction utilities in `src/utils/transaction.ts` accept a `priorityFees` object, auto-generate compute-budget instructions, and pair with the new wrap helpers so callers can prepare WSOL inside the same transaction.

 - Swap APIs now use explicit lamport-based naming (`tokenAmount`, `estimatedSolCostLamports`, `slippageBps`) and enforce one of two input modes (explicit max cost or estimated cost with slippage).
 - `mintWithFirstBuy` aligns with swap defaults by accepting an optional fee recipient and defaulting to `DEFAULT_FEE_RECIPIENT` when omitted.